 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs in the field of medical and health services management, which includes nursing administrators, is expected to increase 22% from 2010-2020, a rate that's eight percentage points higher than average and due in part to a growing population of aging Baby Boomers (www.bls.gov).
-The median annual salary for careers in this field was $88,580 in May 2012, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs in the field of medical and health services management, which includes nursing administrators, is expected to increase 17% from 2014-2024, a rate that's 10 percentage points higher than average and due in part to a growing population of aging Baby Boomers.
+The median annual salary for careers in this field was $94,500 in May 2015, per the BLS.